 Opportunities

 We are always interested in collaborations with students and groups with similar interests.
 To find out more about current research projects check out the research page for details on specific projects.
-Additionally, we meet regularly with other researchers from Durham University and elsewhere at seminars within the School of Biological and Biomedical Sciences.
+Additionally, we meet regularly with other researchers from Durham University and elsewhere at seminars within the Department of Biosciences.
 Information about the seminars series can be found here.

 We are always interested in collaborations with students and groups with similar interests.
 To find out more about current research projects check out the research page for details on specific projects.
-Additionally, we meet regularly with other researchers from Durham University and elsewhere at seminars within the School of Biological and Biomedical Sciences.
+Additionally, we meet regularly with other researchers from Durham University and elsewhere at seminars within the Department of Biosciences.
 Information about the seminars series can be found here.

 Current Opportunities